Rising Tide

 Connecting Community

-In 2005, Cari co-founded cSpot, a networking group designed to bring together Savannah’s creative community.
+In 2005, I co-founded cSpot, a networking group designed to bring together Savannah’s creative community.
 Meeting in different small business venues each month, cSpot fostered a spirit of collaboration that continues today under the leadership of Olive Ridley Studios.

 She also introduced Savannah to its first-ever “pop-ups” in 2011—hosting them right in her own home—as a way to connect people with local makers and artisans, including her own brand, Salacia Salts.
 A few years later, she expanded this concept with Make Savannah, a platform to promote and market creative businesses through events, storytelling, and digital exposure.